craigahobbs/bare-script/static/language/README.md

 ### Function Definition Statements

-Functions are defined using "function" statements.
+Functions are defined using `function` statements.
 A function statement consists of the function name and its argument names within parentheses.
-Until the "endfunction" statement, all statements that follow belong to the function.
+Until the `endfunction` statement, all statements that follow belong to the function.
 When the function executes, its arguments are available as local variables.
 For example: